jiaweixiao/cassandra/README.md

 # Cassandra

 Cassandra is a key-value store database.
 It has 2 basic compoents, client and server.
 The server is a long run Java process, working as the database (DB).
 The client is a temporary Java process, used to submit DB request.

+Before start reading this script, change `131.x.x.201` into your Cassandra server's IP address.

 # Requirements
 - Java (1.8 and higher.
 Cassandra 4.0 works with Java 11 and 12)